-Political situation Ambitious modernisation goals, cautious optimism
+Political situation Ambitious modernisation objectives

 In parallel, the King and the government launched an extensive public sector reform.
 This administrative reform is intended to make serving the people the primary goal of all authorities.
 The government is hoping that the reform will also boost economic development.
 The focus is on enhancing efficiency and citizen participation, recruiting administrative staff on the basis of competency, and developing modern authorities that rely on digital technology.